 More Than Lead Generation

 Athena strives to offer its clients best-practice sales and marketing services, which means as technology and strategies evolve, its services and offerings have expanded.
 Most recently, Athena began offering its clients licenses to Pipedrive CRM, which it uses to manage its client’s leads and opportunities as they move through the sales pipeline.
-In addition, Athena began using Thomas WebTrax to monitor website visitors because it provides more detailed information about visitors than other products currently available.
+In addition, Athena began using website visitor tracking software to monitor website visitors, which provides detailed information about visitors.

-“Athena came forward with new services, Pipedrive and WebTrax being the latest,” said Hudson.
+“Athena came forward with new services, Pipedrive and [website visitor tracking] being the latest,” said Hudson.
 “But the bottom line is we’ve been able to replace some of our previous vendors with their new programs, products, or solutions where it makes sense.”

 Initially, Athena had focused on JCC’s core business—brown and white boxes with up to three color printing.
 But as the relationship developed and its project managers began to trust in Athena’s ability to deliver, Athena eventually took over the front-end prospecting for its entire product line and service portfolio.
 Athena has also helped the company keep connected to prospects when account managers have left the company.